How to pause or lower student loan payments while in school

 Cons of deferment

-Interest can add up
+Interest may add up

 How to defer your student loans

-If you have subsidized loans, deferment may be a good option if you can’t make payments while in school.
+Deferment may be a good option if you can’t make payments while in school.
 Your lender may automatically put your loans in deferment once you enroll at least half-time in a program.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.